springcomp/optimized-azerty-win-compliance/README.md

 <a name="compliance"></a>
 ### Current compliance level

+The referred-to AZERTY-NF (Numérique) layout reports 100% standard compliance.

+The referred-to AZERTY-NF layout with SGCaps feature is only slightly less compliant, and brings a very useful way to type accented characters in upper case.

-The referred to AZERTY-NF layout is currently reporting the following results:
+It is currently reporting the following results:

     Success: 97,34%
     Total: 752, Succeeded: 732, Failed: 20.